kcmdouglas/pingpong/README.md

 ## Installation

-If you wish to run this application, please clone the repository from this site and open index.html in your browser:
+If you wish to install, please clone the repository from this site:

     https://github.com/kcmdouglas/pingpong